How a Navy sailor fell off his ship — then became a Vietnam POW hero

 “I had probably the most embarrassing capture in the entire Vietnam War,” Hegdahl said in a 1997 interview Leepson quotes in the book.
 “I found that my defense posture was just to play dumb.
 Let’s face it, when you fall off your boat, you have a lot to work with.”

-Leepson’s book outlines how, while sweeping the yard, Hegdahl was also sabotaging Viet Cong vehicles by surreptitiously pouring sand and gravel into gas tanks.
+Leepson’s book outlines how, while sweeping the yard, Hegdahl was also sabotaging North Vietnamese vehicles by surreptitiously pouring sand and gravel into gas tanks.
 On more than one occasion, he was taken away from the prison to support various North Vietnamese propaganda efforts, allowing him to pinpoint and memorize Hanoi Hilton’s exact location.

 “He was given a little bit of freedom compared to most of the guys, and he was able to scout around and look and report back on torture, and he found out the address of the Hanoi Hilton,” Leepson tells The Independent.

-Hegdahl and his imbecile routine consistently thwarted propaganda projects by the Viet Cong, including an attempt to re-enact his watery capture on film.
+Hegdahl and his imbecile routine consistently thwarted propaganda projects by the North Vietnamese, including an attempt to re-enact his watery capture on film.
 Leepson laughs about “the way he outfoxed them.”

 Directed by a propaganda filmmaker and surrounded by villagers serving as extras, Hegdahl repeatedly pretended not to understand instructions, instead playing up and acting out during what should have been scenes.